cea-trust-platform/trust-code/Outils/trustpy/src/README.md

 You can also go to [Launch Python unit-tests](#py-unittest) if you want to see it in action quickly.

+If you want to know how to properly document your code, checkout the `README_user.md` file in the `doc` subfolder.

 If you want more detailed explanations on the process, check out [Detailed explanations](#details)

 More specific documentation (notably developper's doc) can be found in the `doc` subfolder.
 The file `TODO.md` lists what remains to be corrected/done.